raulhsant/e-core-roles-service/README.md

 3. roles_service: The roles service itself.
 It's exposed on port `8080`.
 You can access it's swagger-ui by clicking [here](http://localhost:8080/api/roles-service/swagger-ui/index.html)

+## Testing the Api

+After executing the project, if desired it's possible to manually test the api either by using the server own swagger-ui page or by importing on postman the collection available on the `postman_collection.json` file.

 ## Improvements for Team or User Services